 - Quit Smoking or Avoid Smoke

-Compared to the rest of the population, a higher percent of those who experience cluster headaches are smokers.
+Compared to the rest of the population, a higher percentage of those who experience cluster headaches are smokers.
 Smoking changes the blood flow in your system whether you are a smoker or experience second-hand smoke.

 - Maintain Regular Body Temperature